CarlosEduJs/jsson/README.md

 ## 🎯 What is JSSON?

-JSSON is a **transpiler** that converts human-friendly syntax into standard JSON.
-It eliminates the pain points of writing JSON manually while maintaining full JSON compatibility.
+JSSON is a **transpiler** that converts human-friendly syntax into standard configuration formats.
+It eliminates the pain points of writing JSON manually while maintaining full compatibility.

 **JSSON Input:**